Leeds Trinity University Lecturers Refute Rumors That They Were Banned From Using Capital Letters

 Many professors of the university have confirmed that they were never told to stop using capital letters.
 Some of them jumped on Twitter and shared their thoughts in all caps to prove it.
 Others have assured that they are proud to work for Leeds Trinity University and fully support the school’s teaching methods.

 The rumors began circulating when a memo to the university’s journalism department containing guidelines for assignments leaked, iNews reported.
-The memo suggested giving assignments to students in a friendly tone, avoiding use of any “overbearing” language such as “do” and “don’t”, and keeping phrases in lowercase letters.
+The memo suggested giving assignments to students in a friendly tone, avoiding the use of any “overbearing” language such as “do” and “don’t,” and keeping phrases in lowercase letters.

 “Despite our best attempts to explain assessment tasks, any lack of clarity can generate anxiety and even discourage students from attempting the assessment at all,” the memo stated.

-When news of the memo spread, many people criticized the school for treating the students as if they are so sensitive.
+When news of the memo spread, many people criticized the school for treating the students as if they are too sensitive.

 One lecturer explained that capital letters are sometimes necessary to make sure students are not missing any important parts of their assignments, Metro reported.
 They also said that the system constantly wants to treat students like “little kids.”